cmu-sei/juneberry/docker/README.md

 See the comments within the script for how to configure it to use a cpu-only container, adjust environmnet variables, add other mount points and configure gpus.

-# Juneberry.ini for Docker images
+## Juneberry.ini for Docker images

-The convenience script for starting a container mounts various resources, such as datasets and juneberry, to common locations within the container.
+The convenience file for starting a container mounts various resources, such as datasets and juneberry, to common locations within the container.
 Therefore, the home directory of the image contains a simple base juneberry.ini file.
 This sample file is configured for docker images run via the "enter_juneberry_container" command.

+## set_user.sh

+This is an optional convenience script for creating a user inside the container which matches an external user to enable the correct permissions to be used inside the container on mounted volumes.
+See the script for an explanation of how it works in conjunction with enter_juneberry_container.

 # Copyright